lukejbyrne/Truncation-Effect-on-Finetuning-Accuracy/README.md

+# Directional Truncation Impact Analysis on LLaMA 2 Performance
-# Investigating the effect of truncation on the accuracy of finetuning LLM
+Investigating the effect of truncation on the accuracy of finetuning LLM

 ## 1. Truncating from Left or Right
 Is truncating from L or R better generally?